AldwynnUrbistondo/Classroom-Match/README.md

-Game Title
+##Game Title
 Classroom Match

-Team Name
+##Team Name
 Level-Up Legions

-Technical Stack
+##Technical Stack
+The following tools and technologies were utilized in the development of Classroom Match:

+•Game Engine:
-The tools and technologies used to create the game are as follows:
+Unity – A powerful and versatile game engine used to create the core game mechanics, animations, and player interactions.

-Game Engine: Unity
-Programming Language: C#
+•Programming Language:
+C# – Used for scripting gameplay logic, managing game state, and player interactions.

+•Integrated Development Environment (IDE):
+Visual Studio 2022 – Employed for efficient code writing, debugging, and testing.

-3D Background Creation Tool: Roblox Studio
+•3D Background Creation Tool:
-Art Tools: Canva Pro, Ibis Paint
+Roblox Studio – Used to design and export 3D backgrounds.

+•Art and Design Tools:
+ - Canva Pro – Utilized to design user interface elements, layouts, and other 2D graphics.
+ - Ibis Paint – Used for creating detailed illustrations and custom game assets.
+ -
-Audio Sources: Royalty-Free Music, Pixabay
+•	Audio Sources:
+ - Royalty-Free Music – For background music and sound effects.
+ - Pixabay – For additional sound assets that enhance the gaming experience.
+ -
+•Typography:
+Gaegu – A custom font used to enhance in-game text's visual appeal and readability.

-Gameplay Overview
+##Gameplay Overview

-Our type of game is a memory card game where the player has to memorize the cards that the player chooses and match those cards by the card's similarity.
-The card game will display the card's icon once a player opens it and it will close after the player has chosen another card or when the timer runs out.
-The cards will be removed once the player matches the cards, the game is for two players and whoever gets the most matched cards wins.
-This game requires accurate memory skills and luck to beat.
+Classroom Match is a multiplayer memory card game designed for two players.
+The objective is to memorize and match pairs of cards based on their icons.
+How It Works:
+1. The game begins with all cards face down.
+2. Players take turns selecting two cards to reveal their icons.
+3. If the cards match, they are removed from the board.
+4. If the cards do not match, they are flipped back down, and the next player takes their turn.
+5. The game ends when all cards are matched, and the player with the most matches wins.
+This game challenges players' memory skills and introduces an element of luck to keep gameplay exciting and competitive.